Approximately 42 students graduated with a degree in General Agriculture from 2 degree programs available in Delaware.

 University of Delaware is a great choice for students pursuing a General Agriculture degree.
 Agriculture majors from University of Delaware earn a boost of about 19.6% over the typical income of general agriculture majors.
-The specific location of Newark, Delaware, is decent for students who prefer a quiet, suburban place.
+This school is located in the suburban region of Newark, Delaware, close to shops and other amusement.

 Delaware State University is among your best bets if you want to study General Agriculture.
 Delaware State University offers graduate degrees in agriculture for those interested in an advanced degree.
 Situated in Dover, Delaware, this university is best for young people who prosper in an urban setting.

 This school does not require freshmen to live on-campus.
 If you're interested in an online degree you should think about business administration, the most popular online program at this school.
 Videos from Del State can be a good way to explore university.